7 Amazing Skill Development Apps for Kids

 Here is a glimpse through the prominent features of the top 7 skill development apps for kids:

 Lumosity is one of the most popular brain training apps aimed at developed concentration abilities, problem-solving skills, and improving memory retention.
 The app includes a series of games and challenges that tests the user in his/her knowledge of mathematics, language, speed, logical thinking, and other cognitive capacities.
 It is designed for 13-year-olds and above.
 Lumosity can be downloaded for free, yet it also has a premium version with a monthly subscription of $11.99.
-The user can utilise a personalised training program with detailed insights and improvement tips in the premium version.
+The user can utilize a personalized training program with detailed insights and improvement tips in the premium version.

 SketchAR is meant to build creativity and artistic acumen in youngsters.
 The app uses augmented reality and artificial intelligence for drawing, editing, and gaming.
 With SketchAR, users can learn to draw cartoons, graffiti, anime, and many other exciting designs.
-It can be utilised by people of all ages and all levels of expertise.
+It can be utilized by people of all ages and all levels of expertise.
 SketchAR also provides courses for drawing lessons to beginners as well as professionals.
 The software comes in free as well as premium version.
 Its premium content can be accessed at $9.99/month.

 Epic! is the best-known reading app for 12-year-olds and below.
 In the US, over 90% of elementary schools use Epic for inculcating reading and learning skills in children.
 The app has more than 40,000 eBooks and audiobooks of various genres.
 It is available in several languages and allows for both online and offline reading.
 The books are classified by age, types, and interests.
-The user can also track his/her reading progress and get personalised book recommendations in the app.
+The user can also track his/her reading progress and get personalized book recommendations in the app.
 While the basic version of Epic! is free, the unlimited version can be availed at $9.99/month.

 Prodigy is a free gaming app devised to instill mathematical skills and logical reasoning abilities in kids aged 5-14.
 There are 1400 types of skills available in the app.
 In Prodigy, every user gets to solve a unique set of puzzles and challenges.
 Its interactive mathematical games involve questions that aid in the skill development of the kids.
 The app presents games in order of levels and keeps the players motivated through rewards and opportunities to compete with fellow players.
 Prodigy is used by millions of students across the world.

-As the name suggests, Duolingo is a language learning app and extends a chance to familiarise kids with a wide variety of languages.
+As the name suggests, Duolingo is a language learning app and extends a chance to familiarize kids with a wide variety of languages.
 It is a free app targeted to hone the language skills of 13-year-olds and above.
 The app provides lessons on more than 30 languages, including English, Spanish, Chinese, etc. Kids can grasp any of these languages through simple practice exercises and fun games.
 Further, it lets you track progress and is made for both beginner and advanced learners.
 Duolingo is available in a free version as well as a premium version of $6.99/month.

 One of the most desired apps of recent times, SoloLearn is a free coding app created for kids aged 13 and above.
 It has thousands of topics related to programming and coding concepts, along with activities for practice.
 With SoloLearn, kids can learn over 10 coding languages, including C++, Python, Java, etc. The app is utilized by millions for learning to code and staying abreast of the field’s latest trends.
 Apart from the free version, SoloLearn also has a pro model costing $6.99/month.